akka/alpakka-kafka/docs/src/main/paradox/atleastonce.md

 Most flows will require some messages to be handled differently from others.
 Unfortunately this is difficult to do while preserving the at-least-once guarantee because the order of messages must be maintained.

-We cannot safely send off the messages to be handled differently to a distinct flow: this other flow cannot commit on its own, and even if merge it back, downstream, with the main flow, ordering will not be preserved.
-The reason the separate flow cannot commit on its own is that it will only be seeing a subset of the committable messages.
+We cannot safely send off the messages to be handled differently to a distinct flow: this other flow cannot commit on its own, and even if we merge it back, downstream, with the main flow, ordering will not be preserved.
+The reason this separate flow cannot commit on its own is that it will only be seeing a subset of the committable messages.
 If it commits an offset, it cannot know that all prior offsets have been processed in the main flow.

 This is a significant challenge.
 Below we suggest a few strategies to deal with some special cases of this general problem.